Recent events and ongoing economic problems have many people looking to do something — anything — to feel financially grounded again.

 - Do you need help setting up an estate plan?

 - Is the appropriate amount of insurance protection in place for your family should something happen to you?

 Also, you’ll need to gather information that the financial professional will need to evaluate your situation and recommend a course of action.
 This can include investment and retirement statements, tax returns, and life insurance policies.
 (Related: How to prepare for your first financial professional meeting)

-Obviously, there are more steps you can take, throughout the year or even a lifetime, to help keep your financial situation grounded.
+Obviously, there are more personal finance planning steps you can take, throughout the year or even a lifetime, to help keep your financial situation grounded.
 But the steps here — for a day, a week, or a month — can give you a start.